thaddeuspearson/Blue-Team/Log_Reading_Practice/AWS_Flow_Log_Example.md

 <br>
 <br>

+#### Example 3

-**Two examples are when no data or skipped data is recorded from the capture session:**
+Two examples are when no data or skipped data is recorded from the capture session:

 ```